 3D Printing Powder: What is it & How is it Used?

-3D printing, a more commercial name of Additive manufacturing (AM), was first mentioned by Murray Leinster in 1940s.
-Although 3D printing is less than 1% of the global manufacturing market its advantages compared with traditional manufacturing make 3D printing market almost double size every 3 years.
+3D printing, a more commercial name for Additive manufacturing (AM), was first mentioned by Murray Leinster in the 1940s.
+Although 3D printing is less than 1% of the global manufacturing market its advantages compared with traditional manufacturing make the 3D printing market almost double in size every 3 years.
 The global 3D printing market is expected to grow 20.8% annually from 2022 to 2030 [1].
-By its wide application in healthcare, automotive, aerospace, defense and etc., 3D printing is undisputedly one of most popular manufacturing methods in the future.
+By its wide application in healthcare, automotive, aerospace, defense and etc., 3D printing is undisputedly one of the most popular manufacturing methods in the future.

 What is 3D Printing Powder?

 3D printing powder refers to powder used in 3D printing.
-It is usually made by metal, alloy, ceramic or polymer.
+It is usually made of metal, alloy, ceramic, or polymer.

 How is 3D Printing Powder Produced?